-• NOPR: Extreme Weather Vulnerability Assessments (RM22-16; AD21-13)
+Order 897: Extreme Weather Vulnerability Assessments (RM22-16; AD21-13)

-On June 16, 2022, as corrected on July 12, 2022, the FERC issued a notice124 proposing to require transmission providers to submit one-time informational reports describing their current or planned policies and processes for conducting extreme weather vulnerability assessments125 (how they establish a scope for their extreme weather vulnerability assessments, identify vulnerabilities and determine exposure to extreme weather hazards, estimate the costs of impacts, and develop mitigation measures to address extreme weather risks).
-Initial comments were due August 30, 2022126 and were filed by over 13 parties, including among others, Eversource, NRDC, NERC, MISO, PJM, and EPSA.
-This matter is pending before the FERC.
+On June 15, 2023, the FERC adopted a reporting requirement that directs transmission providers to file a one-time informational report describing their current or planned policies and processes for conducting extreme weather vulnerability assessments (whether and how transmission providers establish a scope for their extreme weather vulnerability assessments, develop inputs, identify vulnerabilities and determine exposure to extreme weather hazards, estimate the costs of impacts, and develop mitigation measures to address extreme weather risks).
+Each transmission provider must file the one-time informational report required by Order 897 on or before [120 days after date of publication in the Federal Register].

-NOPR: Interconnection Reforms (RM22-14)
+• NOPR: Interconnection Reforms (RM22-14)

-On June 16, 2022, the FERC issued a notice of proposed rulemaking ("NOPR"),127 more than 400 pages long, that proposed reforms to the pro forma Large Generator Interconnection Procedures ("LGIP"), pro forma Small Generator Interconnection Procedures ("SGIP"), pro forma Large Generator Interconnection Agreement ("LGIA"), and pro forma SGIA to address interconnection queue backlogs, improve certainty, and prevent undue discrimination for new technologies.
+On June 16, 2022, the FERC issued a notice of proposed rulemaking ("NOPR"), more than 400 pages long, that proposed reforms to the pro forma Large Generator Interconnection Procedures ("LGIP"), pro forma Small Generator Interconnection Procedures ("SGIP"), pro forma Large Generator Interconnection Agreement ("LGIA"), and pro forma SGIA to address interconnection queue backlogs, improve certainty, and prevent undue discrimination for new technologies.

-As previously reported, the proposed reforms fall into three main categories: (1) reforms to implement a first-ready, first-served cluster study process;128 (2) reforms to increase the speed of interconnection queue
+As previously reported, the proposed reforms fall into three main categories: (1) reforms to implement a first-ready, first-served cluster study process; (2) reforms to increase the speed of interconnection queue